DEC logoRULES AND REGULATIONS

 (r) A narrative demonstrating compliance with the Industrial Performance Standards.

-(t) Building elevations or perspectives of those portions of the building visible from public ways and residential and open space zoning districts showing the general appearance, massing, building materials, proposed colors, and relationship to abutting premises, and, prior to the Public Hearing, the design review letter from Mass Development.
+(t) Building elevations or perspectives of those portions of the building visible from Streets and residential and open space zoning districts showing the general appearance, massing, building materials, proposed colors, and relationship to abutting premises, and, prior to the Public Hearing, the design review letter from Mass Development.

 (u) Building design review materials and if located within the Viewshed District, viewshed impact analysis.